| SANOG IV23-30

 BEFORE THE KEY SIGNING PARTY

-reason) in an ASCII format which begins with the text "-----BEGIN PGP
+for some reason) in an ASCII format which begins with the text "-----BEGIN

 instructions; the following might be helpful if you're using unix: